How Can Blockchain Keep Medical Records Secure?

-While this figure might seem shocking, it is nothing when you consider that “Global spending on health is expected to increase to $18.28 trillion worldwide by 2040.”
-This figure is roughly ¼ of the total global GBP in 2017.
+A report by IHME predicted that “Global spending on health is expected to increase to $18.28 trillion worldwide by 2040.”
+When you consider that this figure is roughly ¼ of the total global GBP in 2017, the numbers become shocking.

-With such rapidly escalating costs, governments and health insurance providers would certainly welcome any new technology that could help them save money while also enuring better patient care.
+With such rapidly escalating costs, governments and health insurance providers would certainly welcome any new technology that could help them save money while also ensuring better patient care.

 One technology that promises to help improve efficiency and security within the healthcare industry is blockchain.